 Though they are intended for precise ball-striking techniques, such bats also make good, well-balanced clubs.
 And since they are so common in US households, they likely are the most common two-handed melee weapons in Anglophone fiction set in modern settings.

 Outside of baseball-loving countries (mostly the US, Japan, Cuba and Taiwan), baseball bats tend to be bought for street fighting.

-It is included in the “heavy” weapons since it’s normally used two-handed.
+It is included among the “heavy” weapons since it’s normally used two-handed.
 They can be used one-handed, but in this case they are stats-wise indistinguishable from truncheons.
 Unless you’re Kevin Matchstick.